You are currently viewing Itinerary with 7 places to visit in the Outer Banks

 Location of North Carolina (image credit: Google Maps)

-The name Outer Banks has nothing to do with the banks that give you free travel rewards (like the current Chase deal, one of the best ever in the USA): it’s the word bank as in the rising ground bordering a sea.
+The name Outer Banks has nothing to do with the banks that give you free travel rewards: it’s the word bank as in the rising ground bordering a sea.
 And North Carolina has many banks; these are the outer ones.

 The thing is, North Carolina has a very long series of barrier islands (long narrow islands parallel to the coast): that’s what the Outer Banks region is.